Mewp/taru/README.md

     taru /etc/taru.yml

 Taru is first and foremost an API.
 This repo contains a simple web interface you can use with it.
 To make things easier, if you have a `public` directory in the working directory of Taru, it will serve it under `/`.
-This is a completely static website, however, so you can server it with another http server just as well.
+This is a completely static website, however, so you can serve it with another http server just as well.
 It makes an assumption however, that the Taru's api is available at `/api/v1`.

 Requirements
 ============